ksu-is/concert-coordinator/README.md

 # concert-coordinator
-Concert Coordinator allows users to organize their past live music experiences.
+Concert Coordinator allows users to plan our their past upcoming music experiences.